How to configure AnQiCMS to automatically write the PID to a specified file when it starts?

-As a website operator familiar with AnQiCMS, I am well aware of the importance of system stability and convenient management.AnQiCMS as an excellent content management system developed based on the Go language, has won our trust with its high performance and concise architecture.In daily operations and maintenance, effective management of background processes is a key link to ensure the continuous online operation of the website.Among them, the use of the process ID (PID) file can greatly simplify the operations of starting, stopping, and checking the status of AnQiCMS services.
+As a website operator familiar with AnQiCMS, I am well aware of the importance of system stability and convenient management.AnQiCMS is an excellent content management system developed based on the Go language, which has won our trust with its high performance and simple architecture.In daily operations and maintenance, effective management of background processes is the key to ensuring that the website remains online.The use of the process ID (PID) file can greatly simplify the operations of starting, stopping, and checking the status of AnQiCMS services.

 Understanding the startup mechanism of AnQiCMS